-In e General Options tab contains the following options: Show Data Labels.
+The General Options tab contains the following options:

+- Show Data Labels.
 Select this option to show data labels on a chart.
 Clear this option to suppress data labels.

-Position.
+- □ Position.
 Select an option from this drop-down menu to determine where the data label will be positioned.
-The options are: ☐ Above ☐ Below top edge ☐ Center ☐ Base ☐ Center back Format Labels.
+The options are:

+- Above

+- Below top edge

+- Center

+- Base

+- Center back

+- □ Format Labels.
 Select from this drop-down menu of preset formats that can be applied to the labels.
 Some of the options include Use Pattern, Currency General, and Date Full.

-Custom Format.
+- Custom Format.
 Enter a standard number format pattern for the data label.
 This option is only available when you select the Use Pattern option from the Format Labels drop-down menu.

 The following table describes the characters that you can use in a custom format.

 Character Description

 Is a digit.

 0 (zero) Shows as absent.

 . (period) Is a placeholder for decimal separator.

 , (comma) Is a placeholder for grouping separator.

 ; (semicolon) Separates formats.

 - (dash) Is the default negative prefix.

-% (percent) Divides by 100 and shows as a percentage.

-х Determines that any other characters can be used in the prefix or suffix.
+Character Description % (percent) Divides by 100 and shows as a percentage. x Determines that any other characters can be used in the prefix or suffix. ' (apostrophe) Is used to quote special characters in a prefix or suffix.